hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] when scrolling in the interactive, the cursor indicator in the scrollbar of the timeline moves accordingly
 - [ ] when the zoom factor of a timeline is changed, the scroller in the scrollbar changes its width accordingly
-- [ ] moving in the scrolled timeline with `Shift+Wheel` changes the scroller position
+- [ ] moving in the scrolled timeline with `Alt+Wheel` changes the scroller position
 - [ ] in a scrollable timeline normal scrolling will always move the layers and their information and nothing else

 ### Search